zanshin/dotfiles/nvim/README.md

 Lua code, excluding comments and white space.

 ### Directory Structure
 At the root of my Neovim directory is the `init.lua` file.
-This file has a list of requires that source the pieces of my configuration.
-These files are all named spaced under the `lua/usr` directory to prevent potential collisions with plugins.
+This file has a single require, for the `zanshin` directory.
+This directory in turn has its own `init.lua`.
+This inner `init.lua` requires all the other files necessary to build my Neovim configuration.

+The files in the `zanshin` directory breakdown my configuration into logically grouped collections.
+They included:

     autocmds
     colors
     helpers
     mappings
     options
-    plugins
+    packer

-The configuration files for the plugins are all under the `lua/config` directory.
+The configuration files for the plugins are all under the `after/plugin` directory.

 ## Plug Ins
 These are the core plugins that I have installed.